Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Australia House on the Strand was where the interior scenes of Gringotts Bank were filmed, with its grand central hall, marble pillars, and impressive chandeliers.

 As the name suggests, Australia House is home to the Australian Embassy so is not open to the public.
-However, you can take a quick peep through the door to see the recognisable marble banking hall.
+However, if you visit during working hours from Monday to Friday, you can take a quick peep through the large glass doors to see the recognisable marble banking hall.

 Nearest tube station: Temple.